 skip-to-content-text

 Swelling, heaviness, itching, tingling in the legs or arms.
-These are the main symptoms of lymphedema, a disease that can affect the upper and lower limbs, especially women.
-To illustrate a clear picture of its manifestations and, above all, of its treatment with surgical treatment, is Dr. Alessandro Piperno, specialist in Orthopedics and Traumatology and expert in Microsurgery and lymphedema surgery.
+These are the main symptoms of lymphedema, a disease that affects the limbs, especially in women.
+We talked about it with Dr. Alessandro Piperno, specialist in Orthopedics and Traumatology and expert in Microsurgery and lymphedema surgery.

 Dr. Piperno, first of all, what is, in short, lymphedema?

-Lymphedema is a disorder of the lymphatic circulation, a pathological condition in which the lymph, transported in the lymphatic system, is no longer drained from the limbs but stagnates in the limbs themselves, mainly causing swelling, a sense of heaviness, itching and, in cases with greater complications, even recurrent infections.
+Lymphedema is a pathological condition that affects the lymphatic system.
+The lymph is no longer drained from the limbs but stagnates in the limbs themselves, mainly causing swelling, a sense of heaviness, itching and, in cases with greater complications, even recurrent infections.

 What are the causes that determine it?

-Lymphedema can be primary, therefore occur due to congenital problems, or, more often, secondary, or due to pathological states or as a result of oncological surgery.
+Lymphedema can be primary, therefore occur due to congenital problems.
+More often is secondary, or due to pathological states or as a result of oncological surgery.
 Removal of lymph nodes, for example, can cause lymphedema.

 How is lymphedema diagnosed?

-First of all, a visit to the specialist is necessary who, after an accurate medical history, advises the patient to carry out first-level diagnostic tests, to exclude, for example, that it is not vascular problems of veins and arteries.
+First of all, a visit to the specialist is necessary who, after an accurate medical history, advises the patient which first-level diagnostic tests to carry out, to exclude, for example, that it is not vascular problems of veins and arteries.
 If lymphedema is already suspected, the examination to be carried out is lymphoscintigraphy.

 Dr. Piperno, what is, then, the solution to effectively treat lymphedema?

-The answer is in microsurgery, in surgical treatment with minimally invasive technique for the restoration of a lymph drainage route, necessary to solve the problem upstream.
+The answer is in microsurgery.
+The surgical treatment with minimally invasive technique allows the restoration of a lymph drainage route, necessary to solve the problem upstream.
 The surgeon uses dedicated instruments to make small incisions, in the arm or leg, to redirect the lymphatic fluid through an alternative route that can bypass the "traffic jam" and make it drain through small veins.

 Is venous lymphatic bypass the best and most effective solution for everyone?

-This approach provides the best results in cases of mild or moderate lymphedema, so much so that in a few days it can significantly reduce the symptoms and the circumference of the limbs.
-In severe cases, however, it can still relieve symptoms.
+This approach provides the best results in cases of mild or moderate lymphedema.
+In a few days it can significantly reduce the symptoms and the circumference of the limbs.
+In severe cases, it can still relieve symptoms.

 The post-operative?